subreena/Java_project_on_Quiz_Management_System/README.md

 | 3-4 | Very Poor | "Very poor!
 You have got [marks] out of 10" |
 | 0-2 | Failed | "Very sorry you are failed.
 You have got [marks] out of 10" |

-##  Video Demo
+### Installation

-**Demo includes:**
+1. Clone this repository:

--  Admin login and adding questions
+2. Ensure `users.json` and `quiz.json` files exist in the correct directory

--  Student login and completing a quiz
+3. Build the project

--  Score calculation and feedback display
+4. Run the application in Intellij Idea

-## 🔍 Quiz Flow
+## Quiz Flow

-The system comes pre-loaded with **20 SQA (Software Quality Assurance)** related questions covering topics such as:
+The system contains **20 SQA (Software Quality Assurance)** related questions covering topics such as:
 - Testing types (Unit, Integration, System, Acceptance)
 - Testing techniques (Black box, White box)
 - Testing principles